mt7180/prefect-pulumi-data-orchestration/README.md

 Great, but at a certain point we want to close our laptop, and everything should work remotely and reactive (scheduled, event-driven).
 We have to deploy our flow and we have [two options](https://docs.prefect.io/latest/concepts/deployments/#two-approaches-to-deployments) for this:
 1) Serving flows on long-lived infrastructure: start a long-running process with the **.serve()** method in a location of choice  (often within a Docker container) that is responsible for managing all of the runs for the associated deployment(s).
 The process stays in communication with Prefect API and monitors and executes each flow run.
 It is simple, fast and the user has maximum control over infrastructure, but since it is a long running process, it is more costly since infrastructure must run the whole time.
 2) Dynamically provisioning infrastructure with workers: **.deploy()** a flow to a work pool and then a worker will pick it up to execute the flow run on your infrastructure.
 In pull work pools you need to set up and maintain your own worker (but we will use the new push work pool feature).
-The infrastructure is ephemeral and dynamically provisioned, which allows to essentially "scale to zero" when nothing is running, as the worker process is much more lightweight than the workflows themselves, which is a big advantage.
+The infrastructure is ephemeral and dynamically provisioned, which allows to essentially "scale to zero" when nothing is running.
 On the other hand, it is a more complex approach since a worker has more components and may be more difficult to set up and understand.

-We will opt for the second approach and deploy() our flow to run serverless, which has recently become much easier with the Prefect push work pools.
+We will opt for the second approach and deploy() our flow to run serverless, which has recently become much easier with the Prefect push work pools, which do not need a seperate worker process running.
 However, since we are using multiple frameworks here, we must first complete the following prerequisites.

 ## Prerequisites to Run and Deploy the Workflow
-> **_NOTE:_** unfortunately it takes some time until the entso-e access is granted, but in the meantime you may want to get familiar with all the other frameworks and resources
+> **_NOTE:_** unfortunately it takes some time until the ENTSO-E access is granted, but in the meantime you may want to get familiar with all the other frameworks and resources
 ### Prefect
-- To run a prefect flow, you have to [install](https://docs.prefect.io/latest/getting-started/installation/) it locally, you may want to consider to pip install into a [virtual environment].
+- To run a prefect flow, you have to [install](https://docs.prefect.io/latest/getting-started/installation/) Prefect locally, you may want to consider to pip install into a [virtual environment].
 - Sign up for [Prefect Cloud]: if you want to run prefect flows only locally, you do not need to sign up.
-But as soon as you want to leverage deployments, scheduling, prefect blocks, etc, you need a cloud workspace where you can additionally watch your flow runs in action.
+But as soon as you want to leverage deployments, scheduling, prefect blocks, etc., you need a cloud workspace where you can additionally watch your flow runs in action.
 - [Authenticate with Prefect Cloud]
 - Create some Prefect Blocks in the Prefect Cloud UI as shown [here](https://medium.com/the-prefect-blog/supercharge-your-python-code-with-blocks-ca8a58128c55):
-    - a String Block, where you deposite the email address of a test user (you can ommit this step if you are using a database where your "registered users" are persisted)
+    - a String Block, where you deposit the email address of a test user (you can omit this step if you are using a database where your "registered users" are persisted)
     - an Email Server Credentials Block, where you save the credentials of your email account, with which you want to send your newsletter (I used a googlemail account, you need to generate an app password)
-    - a Seceret-Block with the entsoe-api-key
+    - a Seceret-Block with the ENTSO-E API key
 - To run the flow serverless on AWS ECS Fargate:
     - an AWS Credentials Block
-### Entso-e
+### ENTSO-E
-- Sign up for the [entso-e Transparency Platform]
+- Sign up for the [ENTSO-E Transparency Platform]
 - Get [Restful API Access]
-- Get Data Consumer [Subscription] rights and subscribe to a data feed
+- Get Data Consumer [Subscription] rights (and subscribe to a data feed later on)
 ### AWS
 *to run our flow on AWS ECS Fargate, we will need the following configurations:*